PCUSA Divestment History

 In 2001, the General Assembly adopted MRTI’s recommendation that Talisman Energy be added to the divestment list “until such time as it ends its operations and withdraws its investments from the Sudan.”

 Talisman later withdrew from the Sudan following considerable pressure from global investors.
 However, when MRTI recommended that Talisman Energy be removed from the GA’s divestment list, the 2003 General Assembly postponed action on the removal for a year pending MRTI’s verification that the company’s other international operations were not involved in human rights violations.
 The 2004 General Assembly approved the removal following MRTI’s verification report.

 The 2004 General Assembly instructed MRTI to begin phased, selective divestment of companies doing business in Israel.
 MRTI developed criteria to determine which companies to engage based upon General Assembly policies regarding a just peace in the region.
 In 2006, the General Assembly stated that the church’s investments related to Israel, Gaza, East Jerusalem and the West Bank should be in companies that are only involved in peaceful pursuits, and that the normal MRTI process of corporate engagement is the vehicle for making that determination.
 Since 2006, corporate engagement has continued.
-Although a recommendation to the 2014 General Assembly of divestment involving three companies (Caterpillar, Hewlett Packard and Motorola Solutions) is pending, no divestment has taken place.
+A recommendation to the 2014 General Assembly of divestment involving three U.S. companies (Caterpillar, Hewlett Packard and Motorola Solutions) was passed in June 2014.